johnalison/obsidian-notes/Journal/20 November 2024 Wednesday.md

 # Sent [[Inquiry for Module CT Scans Lumafield ]]

-Raining steph will pick up
+Raining Steph will pick up

 Hanging at CYERT... more [[Run2 HH4b AN]]